David K. McDonogh: Legacy

 The first interracial hospital in Harlem, McDonough Memorial Hospital, operated in his honor from 1898 to 1904.

 A statue commemorating McDonogh was erected on the campus of Lafayette College, McDonogh's alma mater, in 2008.
-The 16 foot, 5-ton sculpture is titled Transcendence, and was sculpted by Mel Edwards to represent McDonogh's freedom from bondage.
-In 2018, McDonogh was awarded a posthumous medical degree from Lafayette College.
+The 16-foot, five-ton sculpture is titled Transcendence, and was sculpted by Melvin Edwards to represent McDonogh's freedom from bondage.
+In 2018, McDonogh was awarded a posthumous medical degree from Columbia University.

-In 2016, a scholarship in Mcdonogh's name for Ophthalmology/ENT was dedicate to increasing the number of underrepresented physicians.
+In 2016, a scholarship in McDonogh's name for Ophthalmology/Ear, Nose and Throat (ENT) was dedicated by National Medical Fellowships, an organization whose mission is to increase the number of underrepresented physicians and health care professionals.